 There are many reasons why you might want to train to become a yoga instructor.
 Maybe you’ve been practicing yoga for years and you want to share your passion with others.
 Or maybe you’re looking for a career change and you think teaching yoga is the perfect way to do that.

-There is no right reason to want to be a teacher.
+There is no right reason to want to be a teacher even though there are lots of benefits.
 Whether it’s your desire to share the closest thing in your heart or just another business venture and a way to make money.
 There is no right or wrong.

 Although purists would likely argue that “you must adhere to the roots of yoga and transmit it only from…” ***continues self-righteous argument.
 The truth is anyone who says they know yoga, and how it was intended to be taught, is just paraphrasing some book or other person.